 In order to maintain your server more efficiently, you need to have a standard troubleshooting procedure that you will follow each time you are checking your servers.
 Use a checklist to aid in your troubleshooting and maintenance process.
 This will prevent you from skipping essential steps or overlooking something important.

 2. Start from the bottom: Troubleshoot the physical component.

-Your first step in maintaining your server should involve determining whether the physical component is functioning properly.
-This includes checking the hardware, cabling system and any attached peripheral.
+Your first step in maintaining your server should involve determining whether its physical components are functioning properly.
+This includes checking the hardware, the cabling system, and any attached peripheral.
 Switch off the network cables and cards to help identify any faults in the hardware.
 If there is any new hardware in the server, then be sure that it is compatible with the operating system.

-Once you have given the hardware a clean bill of health, shift your attention to the configuration of your operating system.
+Once you have given the hardware the OK, shift your attention to the configuration of your operating system.
 Typical business networks run on TCP/IP, thus an incorrect TCP/IP setting results in address and routing problems.
 Always ensure that your server’s TCP/IP configurations are correct.